Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## Organizing components using collections

 To structure the components a bit, you can use collections.
 That helps you to navigate the components in the Component builder, but also later in Pages.
-You will now create a new collection names "Basic Components" to hold your new component.
+You will now create a new collection named "Basic Components" to hold your new component.

 1. To begin, open the Sitecore Cloud Portal (https://portal.sitecorecloud.io) and log in.